silviogutierrez/reactivated/website/server/docs/contributor-license-agreement.md

 ## 9. Governing Law/Jurisdiction

-This Agreement is governed by the laws of the State of Washington, and the parties consent to exclusive jurisdiction and venue in the federal courts sitting in King County, Washington, unless no federal subject matter jurisdiction exists, in which case the parties consent to exclusive jurisdiction and venue in the Superior Court of King County, Washington.
+This Agreement is governed by the laws of the State of Delaware, and the parties consent to exclusive jurisdiction and venue in the federal courts sitting in New Castle County, Delaware, unless no federal subject matter jurisdiction exists, in which case the parties consent to exclusive jurisdiction and venue in New Castle County, Delaware.
 The parties waive all defenses of lack of personal jurisdiction and forum non-conveniens.

 ## 10. Entire Agreement/Assignment